 Dsenyo partners with women and artisans in Africa and Brazil.
 By creating long-term relationships we are helping our producers build their businesses, improve their skills and work their way out of poverty.
 Through their work with Dsenyo, producers benefit from a vital boost to their business.
 With the fair labor wage they earn, most producers reinvest in growing their local business, paying school fees for their children, and buying clothing, fertilizer and household goods that they couldn't otherwise afford.

-Being a member of the Fair Trade Federation, we follow all fair trade principles including but not limited to paying a fair local wage.
+We follow all fair trade principles including but not limited to paying a fair local wage.
 Our partner artisans make the equivalent of a local teacher's salary which is 3-4 times above the minimum wage.
 In Malawi that comes out to about $100-$120 per month, whereas minimum wage is equal to only around $24 per month.
 In a country where 51% of the population lives below the poverty line, working with Dsenyo is a huge boost for these women and their families.
 In addition to wages, our partners also receive free technical and business training and order management support.
 They also receive a 30% - 65% deposit from Dsenyo in order to complete our large orders.
 This last point is crucial since they don't have the capital to be able to buy their own materials and accept big opportunities like this on their own.
 For frame of reference, outside of the fair trade system it is typical business practice for a company like Dsenyo to be able to ask their supplier (artisans) for Net30 - Net90 terms.
 We are flipping this system upside down in order to serve the needs of our producers and instead of asking them to carry the financing burden of production, we carry it for them.

 We also work hard not to create a relationship of dependency.
 Dsenyo offers free training in several areas (sewing, business, fair trade, product design, quality control, etc) contributing to producers overall business development.
 We encourage them to pursue local markets and other fair trade customers.
 By empowering groups to grow their business and not rely on Dsenyo for 100% of their income, we are helping them create a more stable future for themselves.